Triple Crown (American basketball): Details

 Clyde Lovellette was the first Triple Crown winner, completing the trifecta over a two-year span with a college championship and Olympic gold medal in 1952 followed by an NBA title in 1954.
 K.C.
-Jones and Bill Russell were teammates on championship teams in college (San Francisco Dons), the NBA (Boston Celtics) and the Olympics (Team USA); Lovellette joined them on the 1963–64 Celtics title-winning squad.
+Jones and Bill Russell were teammates on championship teams in college (San Francisco Dons), the NBA (Boston Celtics) and the Olympics (Team USA) and they are the only ones who also won championships as a head coach; Lovellette joined them on the 1963–64 Celtics title-winning squad.
 Quinn Buckner, Jerry Lucas, and Magic Johnson also won a high school basketball state championship.